The 5 Layers Of Earth’s Atmosphere – What They Are And Their Characteristics

 Characteristics Of The Mesosphere

-Consisting out of ice crystals, they provide a spectacular view from Earth around 2 hours after sunset.
+Consisting of ice crystals, they provide a spectacular view from Earth around two hours after sunset.
 You can find more about this rare phenomenon in this article.

 A dynamic feature of the mesosphere is the presence of zonal winds, atmospheric tides, gravity waves, and planetary waves.
-These waves start in the troposphere and eventually spreads into the mesosphere.
+These waves start in the troposphere and eventually spread into the mesosphere.

-In the mesosphere, the waves/tides become unstable and dissipate, creating momentum in the process.
+In the mesosphere, the waves and tides become unstable and dissipate, creating momentum in the process.
 It is this momentum that drives global circulation to a great extent.

 Importance Of The Mesosphere

-The mesosphere can be seen as another protective layer of the earth's atmosphere.
-There are two specific "dangers" it helps to protect us from.
+The mesosphere can be seen as another protective layer of the Earth’s atmosphere.
+There are two specific “dangers” that it helps to protect us from.
 Both were already mentioned but needed to be emphasized again.

-Now imagine the mesosphere did not protect us from meteorites, and we are hit by a meteor shower, with hundreds of rocks 20 meters in size reaching the earth's surface at supersonic speeds.
+Now imagine the mesosphere did not protect us from meteorites, and we were hit by a meteor shower, with hundreds of rocks 20 meters in size reaching the Earth’s surface at supersonic speeds.

-I don't need to explain what a city like London or New York will look like after being bombarded with meteorites of this size.
-(We have all seen disaster movies like "Armageddon" that paints a pretty realistic picture of what can actually happen if it wasn't for the mesosphere.)
+I don’t need to explain what a city like London or New York will look like after being bombarded with meteorites of this size.
+(We have all seen disaster movies like “Armageddon” that paint a pretty realistic picture of what can actually happen if it weren’t for the mesosphere.)

 So, as little as we know about the mesosphere, we know enough to realize that it plays a vital role within the structure of the Earth’s atmosphere.

 As is the case with the troposphere and stratosphere, a small boundary separates the mesosphere from the thermosphere.
-The mesopause forms the border between the 2 layers.
+The mesopause forms the border between the two layers.

 But we are far from finished.
 There is yet another layer above the mesosphere that needs to be examined…